michaelsalton/3D-Pixel-Art-Engine/README.md

 ## Whats been implemented

 Here is a very high level list of what I've made so far.
-More details on each one further down.
+More details on each one further down: Pixellated camera, Toon shader, Grass shader, Isometric camera, Grass spawner (Poisson-Disc Sampling), Dynamic day night cycle, Isometric player movement, Particle effects.
-Pixellated camera
-Toon shader
-Grass shader
-Isometric camera
-Grass spawner (Poisson-Disc Sampling)
-Dynamic day night cycle
-Isometric player movement
-Particle effects

 ## Features Explained
 Here I'll explain each feature in more detail.